-This initial panel allows for quick changes to the name, description, tags, caching, groups, and so on.
-See Query Attributes on page 16 for more information on the items in this panel.
+This initial panel allows for quick changes to the name, description, data connections, tags, caching, groups, and so on.
+See Query Attributes on page 17 for more information on the items in this panel.

-To save query attributes without opening the editor, press the Save and Close button.
+To save query attributes without opening the editor, press the Save and Close button Save And Close .

-3. Press the Edit Query button to open the query editor.
-Depending on the selected data connection, you may be prompted to select or provide a credential to access the query.
+3. Press the Edit Query button Edit Query to open the query editor.